The Big Fat Lie Exposed!

 Toxic Food Environment

+The big fat lie is affecting you no matter what, so you should gather as much information as you can to counterbalance it.
 We are indeed living in – a “toxic food environment” of cheap fatty foods, large portions, and pervasive food advertising and sedentary lives.
 Consuming junk and fast foods, high in refined carbohydrates and saturated fat, is a way of life, including breakfast, lunch, dinner and snacks.
-These foods are often so filled with the worse kind of fats, trans-fat, that they are irresistible and uniquely fattening.
+These foods are often so filled with the worse kind of fats and help support the big fat lie is to the uneducated, trans-fat, that they are irresistible and uniquely fattening.
 Above all these, the modern generation does not have enough exercise from their daily lives.
 They seldom exercise or walk up stairs, nor do their children cycle to school or play outdoors as most of them will prefer to play video games and watch television.

-Let us look at some of the Western world’s favorite food:
+Let us look at some of the Western world’s favorite food to understand more about the big fat lie:

-This report came from a study carried out at Stockholm University jointly with Sweden’s National Food Administration, a government food safety agency.
+This report came from a study related to the big fat lie was carried out at Stockholm University jointly with Sweden’s National Food Administration, a government food safety agency.
 The report explained that heating of carbohydrate-rich foods, such as potatoes, rice or cereals, formed acrylamide (a probable human carcinogen).

-The research was deemed so urgent and important that the scientists decided on the unusual step of releasing it to the press in July 2002 so as to warn the general public before the results were even officially published in an academic journal.
+The research was concerning related components to the big fat lie, deemed so urgent and important that the scientists decided on the unusual step of releasing it to the press in July 2002 so as to warn the general public before the results were even officially published in an academic journal.

 French fries sold at everyone’s favorite fast-food restaurants such as Burger King and McDonald’s contained about 100 times the 1-mcg/l maximum permitted by the World Health Organization for drinking water.
 (One milligram, or 0.001 grams, contains 1,000 micrograms).
 Furthermore, an ordinary bag of potato chips contained up to 500 times more of acrylamide using these same criteria as set by the WHO.
 This information certainly sounds very scary.